HIMAsekhar27350/Automationseleniumjava/Java_selenium_notes/self_intro.md

 ## listening music and travelling ....
 ## And am updating my skills with AI technologies .
 ## yes this is pretty much about me.
+#
+#
+#
+# Self-Introduction:

+# Thank you for giving me the opportunity to introduce myself.
+# Hi, I’m V. Hima Sekhar.
+I recently graduated with a degree in Computer Science from Sri Venkateswara University in Tirupati.
+I completed my 10+2 and 10th-grade education in my native place.
+#
+# During my studies, I developed a strong interest in software testing and automation.
+For my final year project, I designed and implemented an automated testing suite for an e-commerce platform, specifically focusing on Safeway's website.
+Through this project, I gained hands-on experience in tools like Selenium, Python, and Java.
+Additionally, I am proficient in frameworks such as TestNG and Cucumber.
+#
+# I’m excited to bring my technical expertise and passion for improving software quality to your team.
+#
+# Coming to my family background, I belong to a nuclear family of four members, including myself.
+#
+# In my free time, I enjoy listening to music and traveling to temples.
+#
+# That’s a brief summary about me.
+Thank you!